web-infra-dev/rsdoctor/CONTRIBUTING.md

 ### Run E2E Tests

-In addition to the unit tests, the Rsbuild also includes end-to-end (E2E) tests, which checks the functionality of the application as a whole.
+In addition to the unit tests, the Rsdoctor also includes end-to-end (E2E) tests, which checks the functionality of the application as a whole.

 You can run the `test:e2e` command to run the E2E tests: